King Pellinore: Medieval literature

-Pellinore has many legitimate and illegitimate children.
-His sons Tor, Aglovale, Lamorak, Dornar, and Perceval all eventually join the Round Table as well.
-It is Perceval, who was one of the first Grail seekers, and his grand nephew, Galahad, who finally succeeds in the quest.
-His daughter, Perceval's sister, sometimes known as Dindrane, becomes a servant of the Grail and helps them achieve the mystical objective as the "Grail heroine".
-Another of his daughters, Alyne, dies early when he, not knowing it is her, ignores her pleas for help while hurrying to retrieve Nimue from her abductor at the behest of Arthur.
+Pellinore has many legitimate and illegitimate children (12 sons in the Vulgate Merlin, 12 and 17 sons of the two Pellinores in the Livre).
+It is his estranged son Perceval, who was one of the first Grail seekers, and his grand nephew, Galahad, who finally succeed in the Grail Quest.
+One of Pellinore's daughters in the prose cycles, the unnamed Perceval's sister, becomes a servant of the Grail and helps them achieve the mystical objective as the character known today as the "Grail heroine".
+In Malory's telling (based on an unnamed Post-Vulgate character in a similar story), another of his daughters, Alyne, dies early when he, not knowing it is her, ignores her pleas for help while hurrying to rescue Nimue from her abductor at the behest of Arthur.

+Origins

+It is likely that Pellinore, Pellehan and Pelles were originally the one and same character, and Eugène Vinaver propagated the theory of Pellinor's name being formed on the basis of that of Pelles.
+For Norris J. Lacy, such relation between their names and characters is especially plausible in the case of Pellehan and Pelles and perhaps also Pellinor.
+According to Roger Sherman Loomis, the romance character of Pellinore ultimately derives from the figure of Beli Mawr.
+Pellinore also shares a number of traits with Gahmuret, Perceval's father in Parzival.